Hospitals and health centres

 - Anyone can spot a dodgy fire door (do the 5 Step Check today).
 But if you have legal responsibility for fire safety, call in a professional.

-- Create a maintenance checklist and schedule, and check all doors in your building.
+- Create a fire door maintenance checklist and schedule, and check all doors in your building.
 Ensure that a regular inspection protocol is put in place due to high footfall, meaning frequency of use.